suntong/dbab--pre1.3.3/src/README.md

 ## SYNOPSIS

     # start dbab-pixelserv server
-	/etc/init.d/dbab start
+	/etc/init.d/dbab-service start

     # stop dbab-pixelserv server
-	/etc/init.d/dbab stop
+	/etc/init.d/dbab-service stop

     # get/update ad blocking list
-	dbab-add-list
+	/usr/sbin/dbab-get-list

+	# add your own to the ad blocking list
+	/usr/sbin/dbab-add-list

 ## DESCRIPTION

 Ad blocking by using DNSmasq + Pixelserv -- block accessing to the ad sites from the DNS level.
-I.e., your DNS server is smart enough to know which sites are ad sites and block access to them right there.
+I.e., the DNS server is smart enough to know which sites are ad-sites and block access to them right there.
 No more user space extensive pattern matching necessary at all.

 ## ALTERNATIVES